 While that’s not exactly what digital transcribers do, it’s pretty close.
 Digital transcribers take audio or video files and create a written transcript of everything that’s said.

 Compared to freelance writing, editing or proofreading, transcribing take a little more equipment to get started.
+But it’s got real money-making money potential as online business ideas go.

 Copywriters can make big bucks by writing sales copy for businesses.

-To really shine as a copywriter, you have to be able to write copy that not only attracts would-be customers’ attention but convinces them to buy.
+To shine as a copywriter, you have to be able to write copy that not only attracts would-be customers’ attention but convinces them to buy.

 The Copyblogger blog is a great place to start if you want to learn more about copywriting.